-Profit maximization for ocean carriers requires maximizing capacity utilization (minimizing empty haul), as the cost of a sailing is primarily a fixed cost (i.e., the marginal cost of adding a container to an existing sailing is near zero).
+Profit maximization for ocean carriers requires maximizing capacity utilization (minimizing empty haul), as the cost of a sailing is primarily a fixed cost (i.e., the marginal cost of adding additional cargo to an existing sailing is near zero).
+This is especially true in the modern era of shipping in standardized containers, which allows cargo of almost any type to be carried on any containership.
+Combined with the fact that the per-container unit costs of sailing decrease with ship size, economies of scale in maritime freight are quite pronounced.

 In pursuit of maximal capacity utilization, ocean carriers, since the earliest days of maritime shipping, have entered cooperative agreements that provide structure for capacity sharing and improve capacity utilization (Sjostrom 2010) (Panayides and Wiedmer 2011).
+Cooperation also enables carriers to capture economies of scale, as cargoes on the same lane can be pooled onto larger vessels.
 The exact form of this cooperation has varied over time, and by the late 19th century, cooperation among carriers fully permeated the maritime industry in the form of cooperative groups of carriers called “conferences.”

 A primary concern of economists and regulators has been, since at least the work of Alfred Marshall in the early 20th century, that the economies of scale inherent in ocean shipping and the relatively small number of firms operating between port pairs enable carriers to act as monopolistic cartels (Marshall 1921).
 Despite these concerns, regulations in the United States have historically been favorable to cooperation between carriers, and in 1916 US regulators granted antitrust immunity to shipping conferences in exchange for regulatory oversight in an attempt to mitigate the oversupply issues common at that time (Sjostrom 2010) (Clyde and Reitzes 1998).
 In practice, this allowed shippers to enter conferences on a given lane (i.e., an origin-destination port pair) that collectively set rates, subject to regulatory approval and the publishing of said rates to the public.
 Conference members were forced to honor the published rates for any shipper wishing to send similar cargo on that lane.
 The resulting economic behavior of carriers under this system has been widely viewed as the exact kind of monopolistic cartel behavior that Marshall anticipated (Stewart and Inaba 2003) (Clyde and Reitzes 1998) (Tang and Sun 2018) (Fox 1992) (Wilson and Casavant 1991) (Sjostrom 2010).

 Globalization skyrocketed the maritime shipping industry to prominence.
 Between 1970 and 2023, shipments of goods via maritime container ship increased by more than an order of magnitude and now account for some 90% of international trade (UNCTAD 2023, OECD 2024).
 This rise brought renewed focus on maritime shipping from the public and regulators, and support for the antitrust exemptions long enjoyed by carriers began to weaken in the late 20th century.
 The Ocean Shipping Reform Act of 1984 weakened the market power of the shipping conferences, and by 1998 the conference system was eliminated entirely.
 Since that time, carriers have been required to negotiate rates and service contracts with shippers in private under typical antitrust regulations.
-Although strategic alliances between carriers existed during the conference era, this regulatory change, along with concurrent advancements in supply chain management, quickly led to strategic alliances becoming the dominant cooperative strategy between ocean carriers (Evangelista and Morvillo 1999, Fussilo 2006, Sheppard and Seidman 2001, Panayides and Wiedmer 2011).
+Although strategic alliances between carriers existed during the conference era, this regulatory change, along with concurrent advancements in supply chain management, quickly led to strategic alliances becoming the dominant cooperative strategy between ocean carriers (Evangelista and Morvillo 1999, M. Fusillo 2006, Sheppard and Seidman 2001, Panayides and Wiedmer 2011).